Common Questions Asked By Brokers

 Q: Why do you require bidding increments?

-A: Bidding increments ensure a smooth and fair bidding process, preventing minimal increases such as a $10 bid over the current bid.
+A: Bidding increments ensure a smooth and fair bidding process, preventing minimal increases such as a penny over the current bid.

 Q: What is a soft close?